-Rocmaura Nursing Home opened December 16th, 1972, but its roots grow much deeper.
-Here’s a quick history lesson…
+Rocmaura Nursing Home opened December 16th, 1972, but our roots grow much deeper.

 Saint Vincent de Paul and Saint Louise de Marillac